kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 You should see kubelet, kube-proxy, and (if you chose Flannel as your networking solution) flanneld host-agent processes running on your node, with running logs being displayed in separate PowerShell windows.
 In addition to this, your Windows node should be listed as "Ready" in your Kubernetes cluster.

-2. Can I configure the Kubernetes node processes run in the background?
+2. Can I configure the Kubernetes node processes to run in the background?
    1. As native Windows Services

 Kubelet & kube-proxy can be run as native [Windows Services](https://kubernetes.io/docs/getting-started-guides/windows/#kubelet-and-kube-proxy-can-now-run-as-windows-services).
 See [Windows Services on Kubernetes](https://docs.microsoft.com/en-us/virtualization/windowscontainers/kubernetes/kube-windows-services) for example steps.
 [TODO create a section for setting up as Windows Services]